 2.)
 Uphold the Mission Statement of the North American Bear Center.

 3.)
 Interact effectively with a diverse group of staff, interns, volunteers and visitors.

 4.)
-Arrive to work on time and dressed per NABC guidelines
+Arrive to work on time and strictly adhere to the NABC dress code.

 5.)
 Learn and follow all NABC protocol.